 Wabash Schedules Fourth Quarter 2022 Earnings Conference Call

-/EIN News/ -- LAFAYETTE, Ind., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Wabash (NYSE: WNC) today announced that it will webcast its quarterly earnings conference call to review and discuss its financial results for the fourth quarter and full year 2022 on Thursday, February 2, 2023 beginning at 11:00 a.m.
+LAFAYETTE, Ind., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Wabash WNC today announced that it will webcast its quarterly earnings conference call to review and discuss its financial results for the fourth quarter and full year 2022 on Thursday, February 2, 2023 beginning at 11:00 a.m.
 ET.

 The call and an accompanying slide presentation will be accessible on the "Investors" section of Wabash's website, www.onewabash.com, under "Events & Presentations."
 The conference call will be accessible by dialing (888) 440-6928, conference ID 6579482.
 A replay of the call will be available shortly after the conclusion of the presentation and will remain available for one year following the date of the call.
 Access to the replay will be available on the "Investors" section of Wabash's website under "Events & Presentations."